My Classroom Management Plan:

 - Seating will be determined following the first week of class based off of the following factors: Who works well together/ who distracts one another from completing class work, who needs extra help/ has disabilities that require special accommodations, etc. The seating chart will be changed every month or two, so that students are able to interact with different individuals.
 For example, the students should be sat “boy, girl, boy, girl” if possible.
 This helps cut down on the chatting that happens in the classroom.
 Separate friends, so that distraction and side conversations are kept to a minimum.
 Move IEP’s, EL’s, and other “needy” students to the front of the room to ensure maximum support.

-- Greet the students at the door everyday with a “ Hello, Handshake, High Five, or Hug.”
+- Greet the students at the door everyday at the door.
 This helps teach students social interaction skills.
-It also allows teacher to check to make sure headphones are out, hoods are off, there are no dress code violations, etc. before students are allowed entrance into the classroom.
+It also allows teacher to check to check students emotional state and make sure headphones are out, hoods are off, there are no dress code violations, etc. before students are allowed entrance into the classroom.

 - Always have the objective, agenda, and homework written on the board and have the students copy it down, so they understand what they need to accomplish everyday.
 This helps students better understand what is expected of them each day and what they are responsible for learning.